gitpod-io/leeway/README.md

 ## Caveats
 - provenance is part of the leeway package version, i.e. when you enable provenance that will naturally invalidate previously built packages.
 - provenance is not supported for nested workspaces.
 The presence of `LEEWAY_NESTED_WORKSPACE` will make the build fail.
+- if attestation bundle entries grow too large this can break the build process.
+Use `LEEWAY_MAX_PROVENANCE_BUNDLE_SIZE` to set the buffer size in bytes.
+This defaults to 2MiB.
+The larger this buffer is, the larger bundle entries can be used, but the more memory the build process will consume.
+If you exceed the default, inspect the bundles first (especially the one that fails to load) and see if the produced `subjects` make sense.

 # Debugging
 When a build fails, or to get an idea of how leeway assembles dependencies, run your build with `leeway build -c local` (local cache only) and inspect your `$LEEWAY_BUILD_DIR`.